 For a PDU session established for TSC, the UPF may send NW-TT related UMIC and/or PMIC(s) to the SMF by sending a PFCP Session Modification Response or a PFCP Session Report Request including the TSC Management Information IE.

-The details of the User Plane Nod and Port Management Container communication between NW-TT and TSN AF or TSCTSF is defined in the 3GPP TS 24.539 [63].
+The details of the User Plane Node and Port Management Container communication between NW-TT and TSN AF or TSCTSF is defined in the 3GPP TS 24.539 [63].